 Former NBA commissioner Stern dies at 77

-Former NBA commissioner David Stern died Wednesday due to his recent brain hemorrhage, the league announced.
-Stern was 77.
+Former NBA commissioner David Stern died Wednesday due to a recent brain hemorrhage, the league announced.
+He was 77.
 Stern suffered the hemorrhage on Dec.
-12, reportedly when he collapsed at a New York City restaurant and underwent emergency surgery later that day.
+12, reportedly when he collapsed at a New York City restaurant.
+He underwent emergency surgery later that day.

 The league said Stern's wife, Dianne, and other family members were at his bedside when he passed.
 Stern was NBA commissioner from 1984-2014 and greatly increased the stature of the league during his tenure.
 Longtime lieutenant Adam Silver replaced Stern as commissioner.

+"David Stern was such a history maker.
+When I announced in 1991 I had HIV, people thought they could get the virus from shaking my hand.
+When David allowed me to play in the 1992 All Star Game in Orlando and then play for the Olympic Dream Team, we were able to change the world."
+Charles Barkley, the former star player who now serves as a TNT analyst, also had high praise for Stern.

+"He was an innovator, he was a great businessman," Barkley said in a television interview.
+"Let me tell you something -- I who have screwed up many times, when you are in his office alone with him, it is probably one of the most uncomfortable things that could happen to you in your life. ...
+"I can't thank him enough for being a father figure for all of these guys. ...
+We all have had great lives because of David Stern.
+We all owe a debt of gratitude for David Stern.
+We lost a legend today.
+He is the greatest commissioner in sports history, plain and simple."

-Two seasons were shortened by player lockouts during his tenure and he introduced the salary cap and drug testing.
-Seven new teams joined the league and he also oversaw the controversial move of the Seattle SuperSonics to Oklahoma City.
+Two seasons were shortened by player lockouts during Stern's tenure and he introduced the salary cap and drug testing.
+Seven new teams joined the league and he also oversaw the controversial move of the Seattle SuperSonics to Oklahoma City for the start of the 2008-09 season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)